 Instructions on how to apply are detailed here.
 The Internship follows the policies and procedures of the Association of Psychology Postdoctoral and Internship Centers (APPIC), including participation in the Match.
 All application materials are submitted via the APPIC online application system (www.appic.org).
 Applicants may apply for one or multiple tracks within the Internship.

 Following initial evaluation of applications, a group of applicants will be invited to interview.
 Interviews are a full day event.
-Applicants selected for interview will be notified by December 8th, 2017.
+Applicants selected for interview will be notified by.
 For applicants that applied to multiple tracks, and are selected to interview for more than one track, interviews will be coordinated over 2 days.

 All interns are admitted to the internship within one of the three Primary Placements (or Major Areas of Study), described in the “Primary Placements” section.
 Each intern devotes three and one half days per week to clinical training and supervision within their primary placement.
 It is, therefore, very important to review carefully the descriptions of each placement to decide which is will provide the best fit for your training interests.

-In addition, each intern will spend one day a week at a Secondary Placement (or Emphasis) which allows for the pursuit of special interests or the strengthening of areas of weakness in the intern’s past training experience.
-Selection of a secondary placement occurs after the beginning of the internship year and plays no role in acceptance decisions (see "Secondary Placements").
+In addition, each intern will have the opportunity to spend up to one day a week at an Elective Placement (or Emphasis) which allows for the pursuit of special interests or the strengthening of areas of weakness in the intern’s past training experience.
+Selection of an elective placement occurs in coordination with the primary supervisor and plays no role in acceptance decisions (see "Elective Placements").

 All interns attend regularly scheduled case conferences and didactic seminars that are organized as part of the internship experience.
 The didactics are conducted in collaboration with the VA TVHS internship, which has been conducted for many years as part of the previous VU-VA Consortium.
 These mandatory training activities occupy approximately one half day each week, currently on Friday mornings.
 In addition to the presentation of clinically or professionally relevant content, a major objective of these collaborative training activities is to provide a structure within which members of the intern class may interact and learn from one another.
 There is also an abundance of conferences, colloquia, workshops, and research opportunities open to interns in the collaborative settings, in the larger university community, and the Nashville area.
 Participation in some of these activities can be arranged through negotiation with your primary supervisor, and will serve to enrich the internship year and provide a setting for valuable interaction with other professionals.